December 31st

 Meaning of the subhAShita:

 Knowledge and wealth are procured with every moment and grain (respectively).
-(If) a moment is wasted, how can knowledge (be accrued); (if a) grain is wasted, how can wealth (be accumulated)?
+(If) a moment is wasted, how can knowledge (be accrued)?
+(If a) grain is wasted, how can wealth (be accumulated)?

 Commentary:

-There is no limit to knowledge.
-If one is willing to further his quest for knowledge, he has to work constantly towards achieving that goal.
+There is no limit to learning.
+If one is willing to further his quest for knowledge, he has to work incessantly towards achieving that goal.
 Every moment lost is equivalent to vidyā (knowledge) lost.
-The message is for a vidyārthī (one yearning for vidyā, literally) is: he has to strive continuously and have his focus set on learning more each day, each hour, each moment.
+The message for a student, (vidyārthī - literally, one yearning for vidyā) is: He has to strive continuously and focus on learning more each day, each hour, each moment.

 pada vigrahaH: